freewizard20/shoveling/README.md

 # README

-Simple memoes on trials about everything I do(mostly personal)\
+TMI, personal curations based on what I do\
 Just making it public so I can read it anytime, anywhere + this is not a professional account.

 ***Memoes have no warranty, use with caution(if you ever have to..)!***\